PapercraftTeam/TSLanguage/README.md

-# TSLanguage
+# TSLanguage (DO NOT STAR, NO MORE RELEASES)
 An newbie-friendly script language.
-(Developing)
+(Deprecated)

 # How does it work?